scottcase3374/primetoolkit/README.md

 ## ToDo
 	- fix / add API documentation as needed after last major refactoring
-	- Enable more uses for caching; ON-GOING - primes are loaded from text files, persisted as ASN.1 to files and loaded at startup into the "cache" collection.
 	- Increase test coverage.
 	- Improve metrics handling.
 	- More generic / useful methods for identifying patterns in the bases/data.